brevzin/brevzin.github.io/_posts/2020-06-18-lambda-lambda-lambda.md

 Several languages have multiple options here as well.

+Notably, C++'s lambda here is nearly the longest lambda.
+The original version of this post had it at the top until Eugene Yakubovich pointed out the Golang lambda to me - which is somewhat surprising since C++'s lambdas are long due to the fundamental complexity of C++ - what's Go's excuse?
+So that's cool.
+Technically not last!

-Notably, C++'s lambda here is _by far_ the longest, just not even close.
-And, if anything, this is a favorable comparison for C++ because we're both taking a value and returning a value.
+If anything though, this is a favorable comparison for C++ because we're both taking a value and returning a value.
 If we needed to take a reference, that's either `auto const&` or `auto&&` (7 or 2 characters longer).
 And if we want to return a reference instead of a value?
 Slap on `-> decltype(auto)` for a bonus 17 characters, itself as long as every other lambda on there.

 C++'s lambdas have three portions that are unique, or mostly unique, amongst this language set:

 1. A specified capture.
 Rust, for instance, allows you to capture by `move`, writing `move |needle| haystack.contains(needle)`{:.language-rust}.
+As pointed out on reddit by user Nobody_1707, [Swift](https://docs.swift.org/swift-book/ReferenceManual/Expressions.html#ID544) also has captures that are quite similar to C++'s.
 But beyond that, I'm not sure if any of the other languages even have a notion of capture at all.
-You basically just get `[&]`
+You basically just get `[&]`.
+That said, given that C++ isn't garbage collected, I'm not sure there is a good default for capture beyond `[]` - and at that point we're not exactly saving a lot of characters.

 2. A mandatory parameter declaration.
 In many of the other statically typed languages, you _can_ provide a type annotation - but it is _optional_.
 Again with Rust, the example could've been `|e: i32| e < 0`{:.language-rust} just like with Scala, it could've been `(e: Int) => e < 0`.
 But the key point is that the parameter declaration is a choice.
 And in the simple cases, you would likely avoid the type, while in more complicated cases, you would likely prefer to keep it.